AionSystem/AIONSYSTEM/README.md

 ## World & Narrative Design

-The same systems-first, adversarially-red-teamed discipline applied to AI reliability work extends to fictional world architecture.
+The same systems-first, adversarially-red-teamed discipline applied to the reliability work extends to fictional world architecture.
 This is not a side interest — it is the same methodology, applied to a different substrate.

 **The AAA+ Game Lore Architecture Template** is a reusable, AI-executable methodology for producing production-grade game story bibles.
-It mandates a research pass before any lore is written (primary-source mythology, not Wikipedia summaries), a fixed structural skeleton for every faction (covenant, shadow population, remnant faction, mythological canon, drift signatures), an explicit endgame philosophy with no "correct" path, and a structured handoff layer translating finished lore into a vocabulary quest designers, dialogue writers, and environment artists can build from directly.
+It mandates a research pass before any lore is written (primary-source mythology, not summaries), a fixed structural skeleton for every faction (covenant, shadow population, remnant faction, mythological canon, drift signatures), an explicit endgame philosophy with no "correct" path, and a structured handoff layer translating finished lore into a vocabulary quest designers, dialogue writers, and environment artists can build from directly.

-**Portfolio demonstration — *The Salary of a Dream*:** A complete narrative RPG lore bible built end-to-end with the template, demonstrating the full pipeline from research to production handoff:
+**Portfolio demonstration — *The Salary of a Dream*:** A complete narrative RPG lore bible built end-to-end with the template:

-- **Mythological grounding:** Five documented Shinto figures (Izanami, Susanoo, Amaterasu, Okuninushi, Tsukuyomi) sourced from the Kojiki (712 CE) and Nihon Shoki (720 CE), plus the Ainu tradition of Chikap Kamuy via Ashkenazy's *Handbook of Japanese Mythology* (2003) — every faction's design fuses a documented myth's specific failure or wound into its structural logic, not as decoration but as the mechanism that explains why the faction works the way it does.
+- **Mythological grounding:** Five documented Shinto figures (Izanami, Susanoo, Amaterasu, Okuninushi, Tsukuyomi) sourced from the Kojiki (712 CE) and Nihon Shoki (720 CE), plus the Ainu tradition of Chikap Kamuy via Ashkenazy's *Handbook of Japanese Mythology* (2003) — each faction's design fuses a documented myth's specific failure or wound into its structural logic, as the mechanism that explains why the faction works the way it does, not as decoration.
 - **Five fully specified factions**, each with a covenant, a shadow population produced by that covenant's own internal logic, a remnant faction, and a complete Drift Signature progression from stability to collapse.
-- **A companion Lore-to-Systems Bridge document** translating the narrative foundation into a complete systems-design vocabulary — variable architecture, progression gates, NPC behavioral state machines, and a full data model — without prescribing engine or implementation, so a systems team can scope a real GDD directly from it.
+- **A companion Lore-to-Systems Bridge document** translating the narrative foundation into a systems-design vocabulary — variable architecture, progression gates, NPC behavioral state machines, and a full data model — without prescribing engine or implementation, so a systems team can scope a real GDD directly from it.
 - **A full PDE-style red-team pass**, including a Research Integrity Verification step confirming sources were actually consulted, not narrated as if they were.

-This demonstration was built to show both depth and velocity: full mythological research, five-faction architecture, and a working systems bridge, produced in a single focused session — proof that the methodology itself, not just one writer's individual effort, is what makes this kind of depth repeatable on a client timeline.
+Built to show both depth and velocity — full mythological research, five-faction architecture, and a working systems bridge in a single focused session — as evidence that the methodology itself, not one writer's individual effort, is what makes this depth repeatable on a client timeline.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)